 Winter 2021 was wetter than usual in the UK but otherwise unremarkable.

-Meteorologists define autumn in the UK to be the period from September to November so autumn is now over and we are officially in winter.
+Meteorologists define winter in the UK to be the period from December to February so winter is now over and we are officially in spring.

 I analyse the long term trends in the UK weather using a statistical tool known as Standardisation.
 This means that the 3 key variables of Temperature, Sunshine and Rainfall are recalculated so that they all have the same units, which is number of standard deviations above or below the mean.
 Such variables are known as Z-Scores which by definition will have a mean value of 0 and a standard deviation of 1.
 For more information on how I have done this, please read my post on trends in the UK summer of 2017.